berrysauce/ingredients/README.md

 ## 📚 How it works

-Ingredients consists of an API with a simple script, that requests websites and checks their HTML tags and HTTP headers based on filters.
+Ingredients consists of a frontend application (made with SvelteKit) and an API (made with FastAPI) with a simple script, that requests websites and checks their HTML tags and HTTP headers based on filters.
 The filters or "ingredients" are stored in their respective category-folders in the [ingredients/](https://github.com/berrysauce/ingredients/tree/main/ingredients) folder.

 Each "ingredient" consists of a JSON file like the following: